 - Your ongoing expenses, particularly if you hire employees at some point

-In your first year or two, you might average 12 hours per week, giving you annual revenue of around $56,000 and more than $50,000 in profit, assuming that 90% margin.
-As your brand gains recognition and you begin to get referrals and repeat customers, you might work 30 hours per week and make nearly $145,000 in annual revenue and a tidy $130,000 in profit.
+In your first year or two, you might average 12 hours per week and work for 48 weeks, giving you annual revenue of around $58,000 and profit of $52,000, assuming that 90% margin.
+As your brand gains recognition and you begin to get referrals and repeat customers, you might work 30 hours per week and make $144,000 in annual revenue and a tidy profit of $130,000.